 "Character, like a photograph, develops in darkness."

-In May 2022, I will once again venture back into pitch darkness, complete silence and pure isolation.
+In May 2022, I went back into darkness and isolation.

 She was right…

 I remember seeing the brightest white light I’ve ever seen in my life on my 5th day in the darkness.
 It was so bright, I kept trying to shield my eyes from it by covering them up with my hands.
 I repeatedly touched my eyelids because I couldn’t tell if they were open or closed anymore.

 On day 6, I experienced an even more intense light show.
 Laying in my bed, my arms became locked by my side and I couldn’t move.
 Believe it or not, that’s what happened.
 I felt paralyzed.
 Right above me, I saw green and red lights envelop the ceiling.
 It looked like millions of stars in a galaxy.
 With no sense of time, I couldn’t tell how long this voyage to the infinite lasted.
 I wandered into this mystical realm for what must have been hours.

 Then on day 7, I returned to the light.

 I wondered what might have transpired and what new worlds I might have explored had I continued my dance with the darkness…

 So I went back into the dark for 10 full days to unearth new treasures within my soul.

 Beyond just the length of time in the dark, this journey delivered an entirely novel experience for a few other reasons as well.